Prof Khosrow Adeli, IFCC President

 International Award Recognition:

-- 2018 Hungarian Academy Honorary Award, Hungarian Academy of Laboratory Medicine
+- 2018 Hungarian Academy of Laboratory Medicine Honorary Membership Award

 - 2015 AACC Pediatric-Maternal-Fetal Division Award

-- 2004 Canadian Academy of Clinical Biochemistry Outstanding Contributions to Clinical Biochemistry
+- 2004 Canadian Academy of Clinical Biochemistry (CACB) Award for Outstanding Contributions to Clinical Biochemistry

 Contributions to IFCC and its Membership:

 Professor Adeli recently completed a 12-year term on the IFCC Communications and Publications Division (CPD).
-He initially served as CPD Vice-Chair and later as Chair over the past 6 years.
+He initially served as CPD Vice-Chair and later as Chair for 6 years.
 CPD is responsible for all IFCC publications and communication activities including the eNews, eJournal, website, eAcademy/eLearning, and public relations activities.
 During his term as Chair, he worked closely with the CPD executive, committees, and working groups and played a leadership role in significantly enhancing publication and communication activities of the IFCC organization.
-Key achievements of CPD over the past 10 years include:
+Key achievements of the CPD during Professor Adeli’s leadership include:

 - A new and much improved IFCC Website